CO-FOUNDER AND MANAGING DIRECTOR: ANASTASIA KOCH

 Bianca Masuku is a young black researcher who is passionate about issues that involve young people and their experiences of health and the world and is a Junior Research Fellow at the Centre for Innovation in Teaching and Learning at UCT and a founding director of Eh!woza.
 She is currently in the final stages of completing her PhD in Social and Medical Anthropology at the University of Cape Town.
 Bianca’s doctoral research involves close proximity with Eh!woza, exploring TB within the township of Khayelitsha and the young participants enrolled in the Eh!woza project.
 She explores how residents of this burdened setting configure and construct understandings of infectious diseases therein.
 Her investigation builds on her broader interests, including youth and health, gender and sexuality, reproductive health, and infectious diseases.

-Alfa Fipaza is a young camera operator based in Khayelitsha, Cape Town.
-During high school, Alfa enrolled in the Eh!woza doccies project.
-While completing grade 11 at Chris Hani High School, he produced his second Eh!woza film with Xola Mpakadolo called We’re Still Here.
+Alfa Fipaza is a young camera operator, drone pilot, and the equipment manager at Eh!woza based in Khayelitsha, Cape Town.
+Alfa enrolled in the Eh!woza doccies project, while completing grade 11 at Chris Hani High School, he produced his second Eh!woza film with Xola Mfakadolo called We’re Still Here.
 The project documented former mineworkers dealing with providence claims withheld by mining companies, silicosis, TB and other health issues resulting from working in mines over many years.
-He has since continued working with Eh!woza, assisting with producing and shooting music videos, such as Single Parent and Togetherness by Innocent Muziq and Nquml’umqala by Abospitter.
+He has since continued working with Eh!woza, guiding high school learners in the production of documentaries as part of Eh!woza’s Learner Doccies project.
+I’ve also assisted in the production of music videos, such as Single Parent and Togetherness by Innocent Muziq and Nquml’umqala by Abospitter, and collaborated on production of the No Electricity No Money film that won the Bertha Raw Documentary Film Award in 2023

 ARTIST AND PRODUCTION DESIGNER: MICHAEL LINDERS